Recipe by AUTUMN/FALL

 sifted confectioners' sugar

 After taking a while to review all of the carrot cake recipes on this site and others, I finally decided on this one but made a few adjustments that made the cake come out absolutely perfect.
-I would give the one I ended up making 5 stars, but since I had to change this recipe a little I only gave this recipe a 4.
+I would give the one I ended up making 5+ stars, but since I had to change this recipe a little I only gave this recipe a 4.
 Anyway, to change it, I added 1 tsp of baking powder in addition to the 1 tsp baking soda (so many other recipes called for both).
-I cut down the oil to 1 cup and it was still completely moist.
-I used a 1-pound bag of carrots to grate and it was roughly the 3 cups that was suggested and I omitted the walnuts because I hate nuts in cakes as they take away from the moist texture, in my opinion).
-I baked it in two 9-inch round pans at 325 in my convection oven for only 35 minutes and it came out perfect.
+I cut down the oil to 1 cup and it was still wonderfully moist.
+I used a 1-pound bag of carrots to grate and it was roughly the 3 cups that was suggested and I omitted the walnuts (I don't care for nuts in cakes as they take away from the moist texture, in my opinion).
+I baked it in two 9-inch round pans at 325 in my convection oven for only 35 minutes and they came out perfect.
 If using convection I wouldn't go any more than 35 minutes before checking it.
-And I used the cream cheese frosting II recipe on this website vs. the one in this recipe because I thought that it was way too much sugar as opposed to cream cheese and I just love the cream cheese flavor.
+And I used the cream cheese frosting II recipe on this website vs. the one in this recipe because I thought that it was way too much sugar as opposed to cream cheese.
 One more thing that I think made mine really yummy-- I used Pampered Chef's Korintje Cinnamon spice for the 2 tsp cinnamon and it gave it such a true cinnamon taste.
 Edited 10 years later: This, with the above modifications, is still my favorite and most-requested cake to make.
 I make it every year for Easter and birthday's and it's everyone's favorite.
 Great in cupcake form, too!

 This was good, but there are some serious changes that need to be made to rate it as five stars.
 First, you must add 2 tsp. of baking powder.
 Second, 1 1/2 c. of oil is too much, even for a southern cook.
 You could easily cut out 1/4 or 1/2 c. of oil and still have an incredibly moist cake.
 I cannot comment on the frosting, since I used cream cheese frosting II from this site instead.
 With these changes, this recipe is probably five stars.
 Tip: 1 lb. of carrots equals about 3 c. shredded.
 Also, I liked this as a layer cake.
 Next time, I will probably make three layers, rather than two.